Luckyleck/Luckyleck/README.md

 ## My name is Alex! 😃
 ## I'm from New York City 🍎
-### I code primarily in Javascript but am also a major fan of Ruby.
+### I code primarily in Javascript but am also a major fan of Ruby and Rails.
 I love simplicity and finding unique solutions/approaches to problems.

 ### Before coding, I taught English in Moscow, Russia for several years.
 I enjoyed my time there immensely and hope to visit again one day.
 For now, coding is the ship I'm sailing and I am eager to take on bigger projects.